Atom Willard: 2013–present: Against Me! and Alkaline Trio

+In early 2023, Willard reunited with Skiba to form a new band, Lektron, alongside AFI bassist Hunter Burgan, and SpiritWorld guitarist Randy Moore.
+In the coming weeks, he was also announced to be reuniting with Alkaline Trio, this time as their full-time drummer following the departure of Derek Grant.

 Musical equipment

 When performing with Angels and Airwaves his drum kit consists of two snare drums (6.5"x14" and 7"x12"), two tom-toms (6"x6" and 8"x12"), two floor toms (14"x16" and 16"x18"), and a bass drum (18"x26").
 For cymbals he uses Zildjian K custom session hi-hats (14"), an A custom EFX crash cymbal (20"), one A custom projection crash (20"), a K custom ride cymbal (22"), and a K custom medium ride cymbal (20").
-Since 2010, Atom is an official Drum Workshop endorser, both for hardware and drums.
+Since 2010, Atom has been an official Drum Workshop endorser, both for hardware and drums.

 Discography

 This section lists albums and EPs on which Willard has performed.
 For complete listings of releases by each act, see their individual articles.